Ialoni

 Ialoni (იალონი) is a women's vocal ensemble based in Tbilisi, Georgia, whose repertoire covers traditional Georgian polyphonic church chant, folk and urban genres.
 It has been led since its formation in 2009 by musicologist Nino Naneishvili, has performed internationally, and has won national awards for folk and church chant.

 History

 The ensemble was founded in 2009 by Nino Naneishvili, initially with the aim of studying and popularizing Georgian sacred chant, in particular the female chant tradition.
 Their early repertoire drew on archive material from the National Centre of Manuscripts and the Chant Centre of the Georgian Patriarchy, and their second album, Ghmerti Upali and Sunday Hymns, 8 Tones, included part recordings of each hymn, to help other choirs to learn the pieces.
+The ensemble also draws on field recordings and published transcriptions, with a special focus on unusual and complex material.
 They have been pioneering the performance by women of pieces hitherto exclusively performed by male ensembles.
 Ialoni is part of the revival of Georgia's traditional sacred music, which has been emerging from its repression during Soviet rule.

-Since 2018, Ialoni has been collaborating with London's Rose Bruford College of Theatre & Performance, and other UK-based choirs, sharing master classes and joint concerts.
+In 2018, Ialoni began collaborating with London's Rose Bruford College of Theatre & Performance, and other UK-based choirs, sharing master classes and joint concerts.

+In 2023, Ialoni toured the UK, giving workshops and performances, including a show at London's King's Place as part of the Songlines Encounters Festival.